 The open science review 2020 includes the refinements of Plan S and the tool for checking the Plan S compatibility of publishing channels, it provides a look at the guidelines and recommendations made in national open science coordination, and it provides an overview of the effects of the coronavirus pandemic on the openness of scientific information.
-The special theme is open access journals that disappear from the web – and the researcher’s means of preserving his or her own research.
+The special theme is open access journals that vanish from the web – and the researcher’s means of preserving her or his own research.

 Plan S, national open science coordination, EOSC… Last year was an eventful time in open science.
 Think Open blog’s annual open science review 2019 brings together the highlights, interesting articles and trends of the 2019.